openzipkin/openzipkin.github.io/pages/instrumenting.md

 =====

 In order to reassemble a set of spans into a full trace three pieces of information are required.
-These are all 64 bits long.
+Trace identifiers can be 128-bit, but span identifiers within a trace are always 64-bit.

 **Trace Id**

-The overall ID of the trace.
-Every span in a trace will share this ID.
+The overall 64 or 128-bit ID of the trace.
+Every span in a trace shares this ID.

 **Span Id**